The Blue Coat School, Oldham: Senior Students

 Since 2008, at the end of their lower 6th year (year 12), student's in the sixth form are able to apply for a position as a senior student.
 These positions include the house captains as well as the head boy and head girl.
 They are responsible for taking a leading role in school life and representing the school at various community events.
-Senior students lead preparations for the Year 13 leavers prom, and also suggest charities the sixth form, subsequently decided through a ballet process, donate to.
+Senior students lead preparations for the Year 13 leavers prom, and also suggest charities the sixth form, subsequently decided through a ballot process, donate to.
 In 2008 this included the Head Boy Ryan Wan and Head Girl Olivia Price appearing on TV during The Royal British Legion's "Festival of Remembrance".